How to Remove a Wheel Bearing Without a Press (3 DIY Methods)

 Can heat help loosen a seized bearing?

 Heat can help dissolve corrosion bonds by gently expanding the metal.
-To prevent harming adjacent seals, ABS wire, or suspension parts, it must be applied carefully.
-Generally speaking, controlled mechanical force is safer.
+To prevent harming adjacent seals, ABS wire, or suspension parts, it must be applied carefully. controlled mechanical force is safer.

 What tools can replace a hydraulic press for bearing removal?